Edith Södergran: Childhood

-In 1904, her father was diagnosed with tuberculosis, and in May 1906 he was admitted to Nummela sanatorium in Nyland.
+In 1904, her father was diagnosed with tuberculosis, and in May 1906 he was admitted to Nummela sanatorium in Uusimaa.
 He was later sent home, incurably ill.
 Mats Södergran died in October 1907, only a year before Edith would herself be diagnosed with the disease.

 Under these complicated circumstances, Edith's mother was responsible for the well-being of the family, especially as Mats Södergran's health deteriorated.
 This is believed to have been an early influence on Edith's belief in women and feminism.
 Though her first real encounter with a more structured questioning of the gender dynamics and the 'new woman' is believed to have taken place during her time in a sanatorium in Switzerland.

 Edith was a keen photographer, and there are many pictures of her mother, albeit few of her father.
 Helena Södergran was a robust, petite and intelligent woman with a broad and captivating smile.
 Helena may have seemed stable, but was often nervous, shaken and restless.
 Edith enjoyed a close bond with her mother, and Helena supported her daughter's wish to become a poet.
 Edith and her mother spent a lot more time together than Edith and her father.
 Edith and Helena would move into St. Petersburg during the school terms, living in the Wiborgska part of the city.
 Edith's father only lived with them in the city for short periods of time.

 Edith had made a few friends, but Helena feared her daughter might be lonely.
 Some biographers, including Gunnar Tideström, have claimed that Helena had found a foster sister of a similar age to Edith, named Singa.
 Singa is believed to have lived with the Södergrans during school terms, but moved back to her biological family during the holidays.
 On one visit, Singa supposedly ran away back to her biological family, but while walking along the train tracks she was run over by a train, and Helena later found the mutilated body.
 However, other biographers, such as Ebba Witt-Brattström, have disputed the story of Singa, claiming there is no real evidence she ever existed.